Axlefublr/studies/VimStudy.md

 `D` - delete the rest of the line

+`zd` - delete everything on the line, but keep the line itself

 `x` - cut the highlighted character

 `X` - cut the character before the highlighted one